dtekcth/data101/src/beginner/editor/basics.md

 ![The welcome page](/Assets/editor/welcome.png)

-The one we're going to start with is `Open...` or `Open Folder...`.
-Alternatively using your keyboard press !kbd[!ctrl+O](note that it is the letter O, not zero).
-This will bring up your operating systems graphical file explorer, here you can choose to open an existing folder, or to create a new folder.
+> [Warning]
 > This warning goes out especially to Windows users, but does apply to
 > **everyone**.
 Do not use spaces in your file or folder names.
 At best it will
 > be an annoyance and at worst it will break things!
+> On top of this avoid using non-ASCII characters in paths if
+> you're on Windows.
+This might not be obvious what it means now but what this
+> mainly means is do not use non-latin characters, notably `å`, `ä`, `ö` (or
+> emojis!!).

+The one we're going to start with is `Open...` or `Open Folder...`.
+Alternatively using your keyboard press !kbd[!ctrl+o].
+This will bring up your operating systems graphical file explorer, here you can choose to open an existing folder, or to create a new folder.

 {{ .macos }} On MacOS you will most likely be placed in your users home folder.
-My suggestion is to create a new folder here, named something like "data101" and then pressing `Add`.
+Our suggestion is to create a new folder here, named something like "data101" and then pressing `Add`.

 {{ .linux }} On Linux you will most likely be placed in your users home folder.
-My suggestion is to create a new folder here.
+Our suggestion is to create a new folder here.
 How you do this depends on your distribution and primarily what file manager you have.
 The standard one in _Gnome_ has the create folder button under the blue `Select` button.
 Name it something like "data101" and then press said `Select` button.